freudyfoy/sql-data-warehouse-project/README.md

-# sql-data-warehouse-project
+# Data Warehouse Project
-This project demonstrates a comprehensive data warehousing and analytics solution, from building a data warehouse to generating actionable insights.
+This project demonstrates a comprehensive data warehousing from building a data warehouse to generating actionable insights.

+## Tools

+- SQL Server Express: Lightweight server for hosting your SQL database.
+- SQL Server Management Studio: GUI for managing and interacting with databases.

 ## Data Architecture